-Housing Authority of the County of Kern is a Public Housing Agency in Bakersfield, California that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
-As of September 23rd, 2019, Housing Authority of the County of Kern has 1 waiting lists that are open now or opening soon.
+Housing Authority of the County of Kern is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
+As of August 16th, 2022, Housing Authority of the County of Kern has 1 waiting lists that are open now or opening soon.

-Housing Authority of the County of Kern serves Kern County.
+Housing Authority of the County of Kern offers Public Housing and Section 8 Housing rental assistance in Kern County.

 |Kern County, California Housing Choice Voucher||Closed|

 More information about Housing Authority of the County of Kern can be found on its website at https://kernha.org/.

 Representatives of Housing Authority of the County of Kern may be available by phone at (661) 631-8500.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of August 16th, 2022, it is not known if Housing Authority of the County of Kern is processing Section 8 Housing Choice Voucher portability requests for porting in due to the COVID-19 pandemic.

 As of 04/26/2019, Housing Authority of the County of Kern is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.